Algebraic stability of meromorphic maps descended from Thurston's pullback maps: The moduli space and its compactifications

 \subsection{Hassett spaces/Moduli spaces of weighted stable curves.}

 These are alternate compactifications of $\M_{0,\bP}$ constructed by Hassett in \cite{Hassett2003}.
-Points in the boundary of these compactifications parametrize possibly nodal Riemann surfaces/algebraic curves $C$ that are marked by elements of $\bP$; but here the marked points are assigned rational weights that prescribe the extent to which they are allowed to coincide.
+Points in the boundary of these compactifications parametrize possibly nodal curves $C$ that are marked by elements of $\bP$; but here the marked points are assigned rational weights that prescribe the extent to which they are allowed to coincide.

 \begin{Def} A \emph{weight datum} on $\M_{0,\bP}$ is a map $\be:\bP\to\Q\cap(0,1]$ such that $\sum_{p\in\bP} \be(p)>2.$ \end{Def}